Consulate General of South Korea, Chennai

 The Consulate General of South Korea in Chennai is one of the missions of South Korea in India focusing on Korean interests in the region.
-It is located in Chennai and its jurisdiction includes the states of Tamil Nadu, Karnataka, Kerala and the union territory of Puducherry.
+It is located in Chennai and its jurisdiction includes the states of Tamil Nadu, Andhra Pradesh, Karnataka, Kerala and the union territory of Puducherry.
 The other South Korean missions in the India is the Embassy of the Republic of Korea at New Delhi and the Consulate General of the Republic of Korea in Mumbai, in addition to an honorary consulate office in Kolkata.
-The current consul general of the Chennai Consulate is Kwon Young Seup.
-He was preceded by Kim Hyung Tae, the second consul general of the Chennai Consulate.
+The fourth and current consul general of the Chennai Consulate is Chang-nyun Kim.
+He was preceded by Kwon Young Seup, the third consul general of the Chennai Consulate.

 Location

 The office of the Consulate General of South Korea at fifth floor of Bannari Amman Towers located at 29 Dr. Radhakrishnan Salai, Mylapore.

 History

 Soon after the economic liberalization by the Indian government in the 1990s, several Korean companies started setting up their bases in and around Chennai, chiefly in the automotive and electronic sectors.
 Since then, South Korea has had one of the largest foreign presences in the region.
 By 2014, there were about 4,000 Koreans staying in and around the city and there were large firms including Hyundai Motors, Samsung Electronics, Lotte India and Doosan Heavy Industries, among others, functioning in the region, in addition to about 150 small and medium enterprises run by Koreans.
 These employ 300,000 Indian citizens and create 1.5 million jobs indirectly.
 There was an honorary consulate of South Korea functioning at 12 Khader Nawaz Khan Road, Nungambakkam before the establishment of the Consulate General.
 However, the growing Korean population in the region demanded a full-fledged office in South India.
 The Consulate General was inaugurated on 7 February 2014 by the then Governor of Tamil Nadu, Konijeti Rosaiah.
 Commencement of visa processing services by the Consulate would begin on 17 February 2014, when visa applications from Tamil Nadu, Kerala, Karnataka, and Puducherry states would be processed directly at the consulate.

+In September 2023, the Consulate General opened its new visa application center in the city.